 There are many similarities with movie-making here.
 Typically, the first ‘rough cut’ of a movie is not at all ‘rough’.
 The edits, while many can be improved and tweaked, always have to be well crafted from the outset because a scene just will not work if it’s badly cut.
 Often what happens in producing a final cut (sometimes even after it’s been seen by a preview audience) is that whole scenes, or sections of scenes, will be cut.
 The ability of a movie audience, like a reader, to infer what has happened between key scenes should never be underestimated.

-I’m also reminded of the way my excellent history master at school, a Mr. Parker, who I hated at the time but have been grateful to ever since, marked history essays.
+I’m also reminded of the way my excellent history master at school, a Mr. Parker, whom I hated at the time but have been grateful to ever since, marked history essays.
 In particular, he disdained introductory or linking paragraphs.
 He would invariably cross out any such paragraphs and put ‘waffle’ in the margin.
-Otherwise, when what one had written was not strictly relevant, the margin would be littered with ‘Answer the Qu’ (or I think it may just have been ‘Ans the Q’.)
+Otherwise, when what one had written was not strictly relevant, the margin would be littered with ‘Ans the Q’.
 Apart from that, the only marks in the margin would be very small ticks every time one made a point that directly answered the essay question.
-And the marks out of 20 that one received for the whole essay were quite simply the number of such ticks in the margin.
-I sometimes found it desperately difficult to get more than the pass mark of 9, typically scored about 11 or 12, and probably never got more than a 15.
+And the marks out of 20 that one received for the whole essay were quite simply the number of ticks in the margin.
+I always found it desperately difficult to get more than the pass mark of 9, typically scoring about 11 or 12, and probably never got more than a 15.
 (Also, even more damning, if I scored 9 or 10, would be the comment ‘See Ziegler’s’ across the top of the essay, meaning see the essay written by the top boy in the class who always, rather nauseatingly, scored about 19 or 20.)

 I learned an awful lot from Mr. Parker, not just about writing essays but about writing in general.
 But of course there is much more to writing than just the nuts and bolts of syntax, relevance, clarity and concision.
 All too easily another important element is forgotten.
 Which brings me back to where I started, to Fowler.